GSA/Section508.gov/_pages/manage/2018-05-28-manage-teach-staff-about-accessibility.md

 layout: page
 sidenav: true
 type: manage
-title: 'Teach Staff about Accessibility'
+title: Teach Staff about Accessibility
 permalink: manage/teach-staff-about-accessibility/
 description: Find Section 508 resources and strategies to teach staff about accessibility, including training methods, tools, and best practices to build inclusive digital skills.
-topic: Manage
-sub-topic: Training
 audience:
-- Section 508 Program Managers
+- Content Creators
 - Federal Employees
-- Content Creators
 - IT Program & Project Managers
 - Manager & Supervisor
+- Section 508 Program Managers
+topic:
+- Manage
+subtopic:
+- Training
+resource-type:
-resource-type: Article
+- Article
 format: HTML
 created: 2018-05-28
+updated: 2026-07-10
+exclude-changelog: true
 ---

 Accessibility is not just a legal mandate, it is also good for business.
 Use these quick tips to help content creators, developers and other stakeholders adhere to the  [Revised 508 Standards][1], while delivering better content, products and systems to your customers.